aws/aws-xray-java-agent/aws-xray-agent-benchmark/README.md

 TODO: summary of performance of the three modes.

 You can  also take a look the [results directory](https://github.com/aws/aws-xray-java-agent/tree/master/aws-xray-agent-benchmark/results) for detailed benchmarking data from previous versions of the agent.
+Since we use an arbitrary delay to simulate the effect of a network, the *absolute* values of each individual benchmark are not particularly meaningful.
+The results are more useful when analyzed in context, that is comparing the times of the same scenario in all 3 modes, and noticing the difference between those times.